jdsantelicesl/Arduino-RC-Car/README.md

 # Arduino RC Car

 About: Arduino RC Car is a repository used to contain all code files and other resources related to the Arduino RC Car project.
+Please see this [Video of Car](https://www.reddit.com/r/robotics/comments/16mijlp/rc_car_made_with_arduino_and_fusion360/?rdt=49786) on Reddit.

 See document below for:
 - Code Guide.